AjeshAjayan/blog-saas/README.md

 ## Getting Started
-'main' branch is the updated branch
+'main' branch is the updated branch.
+- Click on the live dome URL.
+- Starting by signing up

+## Installation
 ```bash
 npm run dev
 # or